 North Cornwall · TR6

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Perranporth, that work is shaped by the place itself — Perranporth is a north coast surf village with a vast three-mile beach backed by Penhale Sands, a busy summer population and a planning landscape shaped by holiday-let pressure, with a building stock that leans toward 1930s and 1950s coastal bungalows and Victorian terraces above the village.
+The way we approach loft conversion in Perranporth starts with a measured walk-round — Perranporth is a north coast surf village with a vast three-mile beach backed by Penhale Sands, a busy summer population and a planning landscape shaped by holiday-let pressure, with a building stock that leans toward architect-designed dune-edge homes and Victorian terraces above the village.

 Our process